ppy/osu-wiki/wiki/osu!wiki_Contribution_Guide/Online/en.md

 ![](img/pull-request-button-ppy--osu-wiki.jpg)

-On the next page, if you see these two buttons as pictured below, click the `Compare across forks`.
+On the next page, if you see these two buttons as pictured below, click the `compare across forks`.

 ![](img/compare-across-forks-no.jpg)